mickfuzz/phd4/_posts/thesis_chapters/2023-6-1-Introduction.md

 - Speciality training for PGCE and Primary Education programmes
 - Home education workshop in Manchester Met in partnership with students as part of Edlab and other PBL courses.

+Context of Home Education consultation as part of EdLab.

+My interest of computer games was rekindled via being able to use pirate networks and technology to rediscover and to replay

+The activities of Nicola Whitton exploring the rules and components of games in a playful way.

+Then pirate ways of playing games on hacked hardware activated another of my interests.

 ### Teaching the Web - Mozilla and beyond

 My work on teach the web for Mozilla was motivated in part in the extensibility of this choice of language which can be compared to block based environments or game specific making tools like game-star mechanics and Scratch.